cncf/glossary/content/en/cloud-computing.md

 These models differ based on the usage and accessibility of the cloud infrastructure.

-In a private cloud, the infrastructure is exclusively dedicated to a single organization, and it can exist both on-premise (within the organization's physical location) or off-premise (hosted by a third-party service provider).
+In a private cloud, the infrastructure is exclusively dedicated to a single organization, and it can exist both on-premises (within the organization's physical location) or off-premises (hosted by a third-party service provider).
 This setup offers more control over the infrastructure, data security, and regulatory compliance, and can be customized to meet specific business needs.